unrealwork/atsd-use-cases/how-to/docker/README.md

 ## Overview

 If you have images hosted on the [Docker Hub](https://hub.docker.com) registry, you need to monitor automated build jobs on Docker Hub to make sure that the images are successfully published and your CI pipeline remains healthy.

-While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they're only executed when the automated build completes **successfully**.
-If the job fails or if it is stuck in `Queued` status, webhooks are **not** fired and your team remains unaware of broken builds.
-This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166).
-The fix is currently not available.
+While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they'll only be executed when the automated build completes **successfully**.
+If the job fails or if becomes stuck in `Queued` status, webhooks are **not** fired and your team remains unaware of broken builds.
+This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166) but a fix is currently not available.

 ![](images/docker-hub-notifications.png)

 While the email option can serve as a work-around for build failures, it's difficult to rely on it for programmable integration with alerting and CI systems.
-Also, an email alert is **not dispatched** when the build remains queued for a long period of time.
+Also, an email alert will **not be dispatched** when the build remains queued for a long period of time.

 ![](images/docker-email.png)

-This guide describes a solution, based on the rule engine implemented in [Axibase Time Series Database](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine), which polls the Docker Hub build history using the Docker Hub v2 API and generates missing webhooks in case of **build failures** or if the build is queued for more than 1 hour (this threshold is configurable).
+This guide describes a solution, based on the rule engine implemented in [Axibase Time Series Database](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine), which polls the Docker Hub build history using the Docker Hub v2 API and generates missing webhooks in case of **build failures** or if the build is queued for more than one hour (this threshold is configurable).

-Please note that this solution applies only to automated builds which are executed by Docker Hub itself.
+Please note that this solution only applies to automated builds which are executed by Docker Hub itself.

 ## Build Failures

-The build failures come in different flavors - some are caused by human error while others occur due to infrastructure changes outside of our control.
+Build failures come in different flavors - some are caused by human error while others occur due to infrastructure changes outside of our control.
 Your team needs to fix these failure regardless of the cause.

 Human Error: